zecollokaris/Animated-Android-Splash-Screen/README.md

 - **No Action Bar** was used to set as seen above as it now is `Theme.AppCompat.Light.NoActionBar`

-6. **For a much better understanding go through the [code comments](https://github.com/zecollokaris/Animated-Android-Splash-Screen/blob/master/app/src/main/java/com/splashscreen/splashscreen/SplashScreen.java) in the [Splash Screen class](https://github.com/zecollokaris/Animated-Android-Splash-Screen/blob/master/app/src/main/java/com/splashscreen/splashscreen/SplashScreen.java) and figure how to play around with Image.**
+6. **For a much better understanding go through the [code comments](https://github.com/zecollokaris/Animated-Android-Splash-Screen/blob/master/app/src/main/java/com/splashscreen/splashscreen/SplashScreen.java) in the [Splash Screen class](https://github.com/zecollokaris/Animated-Android-Splash-Screen/blob/master/app/src/main/java/com/splashscreen/splashscreen/SplashScreen.java) and figure how to play around with the Image.**

 - Enjoy!
 Your Splash screen is now ready :smile: